jpdery/moobile-core-doc/Source/Classes/Control/Control.md

 This class overrides the following method:

-- `shouldFireEvent`: Returns `false` if the control is disabled.
+- `shouldFireEvent`: Returns `false` if this control is disabled.

 Methods {#methods}
 --------------------------------------------------------------------------------

 ### setDisabled(value) {#setDisabled}

 Sets whether this control is disabled.
-The CSS class `is-disabled` is added to the control element upon being disabled.
+The CSS class `is-disabled` is added to this control's element upon being disabled.

 Events won't be fired when a control is disabled.